Interested in gaining an insight into industry?

 The presentation will be delivered via Big Marker®.

-This webinar is free of charge and open to all to attend, but if you wish to access the slides then you'll need to be a member of the South West Members Group.
+This webinar is free of charge and open to all to attend, but if you wish to access the slides and a recording to replay on demand then you'll need to be a member of the Scottish Members Group.